LukasKnuth/dotfiles/fish/readme.md

 I have moved from Zsh to Fish, mostly for its simplicity.
 It includes all features I want out of the box.

+## Standard Shell

+on macOS:

+1. Install `fish` via `brew` (see Brewfile in this repo)
+2. Add the path (default: `/opt/homebrew/bin/fish`) to `/etc/shells` (requires root)
+3. Activate for account using `chsh -s /opt/homebrew/bin/fish`

+Any terminal on the system (including default iTerm) should now use Fish.

+NOTE: Not all Termianls support all features of Fish/tools used in my config.
+Use Wezterm (see this Repo) for best results.

 ## Dependencies

 To make the whole Fish configuration work, the following tools must also be installed on the system: